Anon1Red7/Anon1Red7/README.md

-- 👋 Hi, I’m @Anon1Red7
+- 👋 Hello there, I’m @Anon1Red7 🧏‍♂️
-- 👀 I’m interested in ... everything
+- 👀 I’m interested in ... ai, SoC, Quantum, etc... ♾️
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ...
+42 💻
-- 💞️ I’m looking to collaborate on ... changing the world
+- 💞️ I’m looking to collaborate on ... breaking the matrix 🔋
-- 📫 How to reach me ... interdimensional travel
+- 📫 How to reach me ... interdimensional travel 👽
 - ⚡ Fun fact: ...
-MC1R
+MC1R 👨‍🦰
+- 🐸 Soy de aqui como el Coquí 🇵🇷

 <!---
 Anon1Red7/Anon1Red7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.